-About Mind Brain Philanthropic Foundation
+What is Mind Brain Philanthropic Foundation about?

 Mind Brain Philanthropic Foundation funds scientific investigations into the causes and treatment of brain diseases.
 Those brain diseases include Multiple Sclerosis (MS), Parkinson’s Disease, glioblastoma multiforme (GBM) brain tumors, and more.
 In addition, MBPF supports other charitable organizations that provide services to those struggling with these diseases.